rvegajr/ez-db-codegen/IMPLEMENTATION_CHECKLIST.md

 - Document each component as it's developed
 - Create example templates that showcase advanced features
 - Regularly check output against EF Core Power Tools for quality

+**MEASURABLE SUPERIORITY CRITERIA (ALL REQUIRING TDD):**
+- **Relationship detection must identify at least 25% more valid relationships than EF Core Power Tools**
+- **Navigation property naming must be semantically more accurate in blind comparisons**
+- **Generation time must be at least 50% faster for schemas with 100+ tables**
+- **Template customization must be significantly more flexible with better documentation**
+- **Edge case handling must be demonstrably better than EF Core (self-references, TPH/TPT, etc.)**
+- **Code quality metrics must show objective improvements over EF Core generated code**
+- **User experience must be rated higher in structured usability testing**
+- **All code must follow KISS+YAGNI+DRY×SOLID principles with no exceptions**

 ## Project Structure